 Two-stone edge squeeze

 The two-stone edge squeeze tesuji , also known as the "stone tower", is commonly used in capturing races and can occur not just in the corner, but also anywhere on the edge.
-Also known as stone monument tesuji, stone tower tesuji, or stone pagoda squeeze.
+Also known as stone monument tesuji, stone tower tesuji, stone pagoda squeeze, or tombstone squeeze.

 See also two-stone corner squeeze.